gofilipa/python-for-text/intro/script.md

   ethics that explicitly seeks equity and demands justice by helping us understand and shift how power works.'''

-sentence = text.split()
+sentences = text.split('.')

 results = []
-for sentence in text:
+for item in sentences:
-    if 'Refuse' in sentence:
+    if 'Refuse' in item:
-      results.append(sentence)
+      results.append(item)

 print(results)